Instructions for Authors

 Address of correspondence

-Please send good quality photographs of all authors for publication with the article [If photos are not provided they will not be published]
+Please send good quality photographs of all authors for publication with the article.
+[If photos are not provided they will not be published]

 * Corresponding author should be indicated with an asterisk.

 The page should contain the article title, the full names of the authors including only major qualification such as M.D. or Ph.D., and the complete postal address of the department and institution where the work was done.
 Designate one author as a correspondent and supply his or her complete postal address, telephone number, fax number, and e-mail address.
 If the name or address for offprint requests is different, this should be stated.
 Every person listed as an author should have materially participated in the design, execution, and analysis of the study and should verify the accuracy of the entire manuscript before its submission.
 No more than 6 authors can be included in the title page.
-Lesser contributors may be noted in an acknowledgement section at the end of the manuscript.
+Lesser contributors may be noted in an acknowledgment section at the end of the manuscript.

 Authorship criteria are as per the ICMJE Guidelines and include Authorship credit should be based only on substantial contributions: